AidanRocke/zen_of_combinatorics/README.md

 ### [The number of fundamental constants](https://arxiv.org/pdf/physics/0110060.pdf)

-As Chaitin's constant ultimately requires the construction of super-Turing machines, possibly by engineering black holes, this will require going beyond the Standard Model.
+As Chaitin's constant ultimately requires the construction of super-Turing machines, it is implicitly related to the Physical Church-Turing thesis and exploring it carefully will probably require going beyond the Standard Model.
+Civilisations within the Turing limit don't know Chaitin's constant.